HackYourFuture/HTML-CSS/README.md

 ### Extra material:
  * Next week reading/ practice (these topics will be discussed next week but If you want to read ahead):
-    * Next week we will talk about media queries, if you already want to start reading about this subject check out this link:
+    * Next week we will talk about responsive web design and using media queries, if you already want to start reading about this subject check out this <a href="http://www.w3schools.com/css/css_rwd_intro.asp" target="_blank">Responsive Web Design - Introduction</a>.
+And take a look at this <a href="http://mediaqueri.es" target="_blank">website</a>

 ## Lecture 2
- * Repeat/explain how HTML is structured, go through the entire html structure, explain all different elements etc
+ * Repeat/explain how HTML is structured, go through the entire html structure, explain all different elements
  * CSS
+    * Tips and tricks
  * Media queries
  * Understand why/ how to use which language
  * How to work with the inspector